-Defend Dignity is launching a new blog series about prostitution in Canada.
+This is the first post in Defend Dignity 4-part blog series about prostitution in Canada.
 The goal of this series is to help you understand what prostitution is, why it continues to exist, what we mean when we talk about “demand”, what Canada’s prostitution laws are, and the differences between Canada’s laws and those in place elsewhere in the world.

 Today’s blog will aim to define prostitution, why it exists, and some of the reasons why people enter into and remain in prostitution in Canada.
 Answering today’s questions is Glendyne Gerrard, director of Defend Dignity.